Theodore Sedgwick

 Theodore Sedgwick (May 9, 1746 – January 24, 1813) was an American attorney, politician, and jurist who served in elected state government and as a delegate to the Continental Congress, a U.S. representative, and a senator from Massachusetts.
 He served as President pro tempore of the United States Senate from June to December 1798.
 He also served as the fourth speaker of the United States House of Representatives.
 He was appointed to the Massachusetts Supreme Judicial Court in 1802 and served there for the rest of his life.

 Early life and education

-Born in West Hartford in the Connecticut Colony, Sedgwick was the son of Benjaman Sedgwick (1716–1755).
+Born in West Hartford in the Connecticut Colony, Sedgwick was the son of Benjamin Sedgwick (1716–1755).
 His paternal immigrant ancestor Major General Robert Sedgwick arrived in 1636 in the Massachusetts Bay Colony, as part of the Great Migration.

 Sedgwick attended Yale College, where he studied theology and law.
 He did not graduate, but continued in his study of law (to read law) under the attorney Mark Hopkins of Great Barrington.
 Hopkins was the grandfather of the Mark Hopkins who later became president of Williams College.